-Only perform the maintenance work if you have the required expert knowledge and suitable tools.
-A lack of technical knowledge or suitable tools can cause accidents and injuries.
+Only perform the maintenance operations if you have the required expert knowledge and suitable tools.
+The absence of technical knowledge or suitable tools can cause accidents and injuries.

 Protect the machine against unintended starting

 The following conditions must be observed for carrying out repairs and maintenance work and rectifying malfunctions on the machine when it is coupled: